BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 val fragment = YourFragment()
 // Attach Fragment to container. fragment.attach(activity, container)
+// Do not generate an ID automatically, the container must already have one. fragment.attach(activity, container, generateViewId = false)
 ```

 You can also easily set an entry animation for the `Fragment` when attaching.